Certificate Overview

 • Take any 2 Δ course, such as Leveraging Tech to Teach

-• At the end of the semester, take 4-week Series: Create an Evidence-Based Teaching Plan
+• At the end of the semester, take the 4-week Series: Create an Evidence-Based Teaching Plan

 2. Spring Semester: